Huzaifa309/skill_sync/README.md

 ### What is pending

-Implementation of AI model
-Predictive analysis as well as AI based Career Recommendation is pending
+Implementation of AI based Career Recommendation Model

-### How to check

-Clone this repo, initialize Node js and then run npm start
+## To run
+Paste this in the folder
+Open terminal run this command
+'''
+npm install
+npm run build
+'''
+Cut build from here and paste in backend folder
+Then run this command
+'''
+uvicorn main:app --reload
+'''
+Go to localhost:8000 and refresh your browser